-The M.B.
-Lamar Middle School Comprehensive instructional reform strategies include a data driven analysis used to:
+The Memorial Middle School Comprehensive instructional reform strategies include a data driven analysis used to:

-- Identify and implementan instructional strategies that are research-based and vertically aligned from one grade to the next as well as aligned with State academic standards; - Use of student data (such as District Benchmark formative assessments, interim assessments, and summative assessments) to inform and differentiate instructional strategies to meet the academic needs of individual students. - Create a community-oriented school. - Establish schedules and strategies that provide increased learning time; - Provide ongoing activities for family and community engagement; - Provide operational flexibility and sustained support; - Provide M.B.
-Lamar Middle School sufficient operational flexibility (such as staffing, calendars/time, and budgeting) to implement fully a comprehensive approach to substantially improve student achievement outcomes and increase high school graduation rates; - Ensure that M.B.
-Lamar Middle School receives ongoing, intensive technical assistance and related support from the District, Region 1, Texas Education Agency and Professional Development providers.
+- Identify and implement instructional strategies that are research-based and vertically aligned from one grade to the next as well as aligned with State academic standards; - Use student data (such as District Benchmark formative assessments, interim assessments, and summative assessments) to inform and differentiate instructional strategies to meet the academic needs of individual students. - Create a community-oriented school. - Establish schedules and strategies that provide increased learning time; - Provide ongoing activities for family and community engagement; - Provide operational flexibility and sustained support; - Provide Memorial Middle School sufficient operational flexibility (such as staffing, calendars/time, and budgeting) to fully implement a comprehensive approach to improve student achievement; - Ensure that Memorial Middle School receives ongoing, intensive technical assistance and related support from the District, Region 1, Texas Education Agency and Professional Development providers.

-The M.B.
-Lamar Middle School will also implement other instructional and professional development strategies to develop teachers' and school leaders' effectiveness by providing:
+Memorial Middle School will also implement other instructional and professional development strategies to develop teachers' and school leaders' effectiveness by providing:

 - a.
-Additional compensation to attract and retain staff with the skills necessary to meet the needs of the students attending M.B.
-Lamar Middle School; - b.
+Additional compensation to attract and retain staff with the skills necessary to meet the needs of the students attending Memorial Middle School; - b.
 Performance measures for evaluation of instructional practices resulting from professional development; - c.
-Ensuring M.B.
-Lamar Middle School is not required to accept a teacher without the mutual consent of the teacher and principal, regardless of the teacher's seniority.
+Ensuring Memorial Middle School is not required to accept a teacher without the mutual consent of the teacher and principal, regardless of the teacher's seniority.

-Additionally, M.B.
-Lamar Middle School will implement the comprehensive instructional reform strategies, to include:
+Additionally, Memorial Middle School will implement comprehensive instructional reform strategies, to include:

 - a.
 Periodic reviews to ensure the curriculum is being implemented with fidelity, and is having the intended impact on student achievement, and is modified if ineffective; - b.
 Implementation of a school wide "response-to-intervention" model; - c.
-Provide additional support and professional development to teachers and principals in order to implement effective strategies to support students with disabilities in the least restrictive environment and to ensure that limited English proficient students acquire language skills to master academic content;
+Additional support and professional development to teachers and principals in order to implement effective strategies to support students with disabilities in the least restrictive environment and to ensure that limited English proficient students acquire language skills to master academic content; - d.
+Technology-based support and intervention as part of the instructional program; - e.
+Opportunities for students to enroll in advanced coursework (such as Pre-Advanced/Advanced Placement; health science, science, technology, engineering, mathematics or fine arts magnet programs, especially those that incorporate rigorous and relevant project-, inquiry-, or design-based contextual learning opportunities), early-college high schools, dual enrollment programs, or thematic learning academies that prepare students for college and careers, and provide appropriate student support designed to ensure that low-achieving students can take advantage of these programs and coursework;

-- d.
-Use and integrate technology-based support and intervention as part of the instructional program; - e.
-Increase academic rigor by providing opportunities for students to enroll in advanced coursework (such as Advanced Placement; health science, science, technology, engineering, mathematics or fine arts magnet programs, especially those that incorporate rigorous and relevant project-, inquiry-, or design-based contextual learning opportunities), early-college high schools, dual enrollment programs, or thematic learning academies that prepare students for college and careers, and provide appropriate student support designed to ensure that low-achieving students can take advantage of these programs and coursework; - f.
-Improve on student transition from middle to high school through intensive summer transition and enrichments programs; - g.
-Increase graduation rates through the Non-traditional high school drop-out and credit-recovery program, reengagement strategies, smaller learning communities, competency-based instruction and performance-based assessments, and acceleration of basic reading and mathematics skills; - h.
-Establishment of early-warning systems that identify students who may be at risk of failing, dropping-out or graduating.
+- f.
+Intensive summer transition and enrichments programs to improve student transition from middle to high school; - g.
+Re-engagement strategies, smaller learning communities, competency-based instruction, performance-based assessments, and acceleration of basic reading and mathematics skills; - h.
+Early-warning systems that identify students who may be at risk of failing, dropping-out or graduating.

-The M.B.
-Lamar Middle School will implement additional strategies that extend learning times and create communityoriented schools that include:
+Memorial Middle School will implement additional strategies that extend learning times and create community-oriented schools that include:

 - a.
 Partnerships with parents and parent organizations, faith- and community-based organizations, health clinics, other State or local agencies to create safe school environments that meet students' social, emotional, and health needs; - b.
 Extended day, Saturday and summer enrichment programs that allow time for such strategies as advisory periods that build relationships between students, faculty, and other school staff; - c.
-Changing the organizational culture to improve school climate and discipline, such as implementing a system of positive behavioral supports and taking proactive steps to eliminate bullying and student harassment
+Changing the organizational culture to improve school climate and discipline, such as implementing a system of positive behavioral supports and taking proactive steps to eliminate bullying and student harassment.